cirosantilli/linux-cheat/compile/index.md

 Get information stored inside executable files in a human readable way.

-Show symtable (defined stuff) of elf .o or .so:
+See all information:

-    readelf -s liba.so
+    readelf -a a.out

-Show dependencies of an executable (symbols and shared libs):
+TODO understand all the information, and therefore the entire elf format.

-    readelf -d a.out
+To show only specific informations:

-TODO ?:
+- `-s`: symtable (defined stuff) of elf .o or .so

-    readelf --relocs a.o
+- `-d`: dependencies of an executable (symbols and shared libs)

 ##elfedit